Phased Plan for Resumption of Services at PUL

 - All other services remain remote.

-PHASE 4: Return to semi-normal Library operations and increased on-site services
+Return to semi-normal Library operations and increased on-site services with significant safeguarding

-- Consistent use of masks and gloves and adherence to social distance protocols by patrons during Phase 3, along with other risk mitigation measures, to support Library staff who engage in public services.
+- Consistent use of masks and gloves and adherence to social distancing protocols by patrons, along with other risk mitigation measures, to support Library staff who engage in public services.

 - Continued 24-hour quarantine of circulated books that have been returned or used in-house.